On Wednesday, Illinois Attorney General Lisa Madigan said that DFS, or daily fantasy sports, is illegal gambling under Illinois law.

 This type of online wagering is very similar to daily fantasy eSports, which uses the same model with the exception that players assemble teams from professional gamers instead of athletes.
 Both types go under the same roof when it comes to legality of gambling.

-Both DraftKings and FanDuel (which acquired eSports betting site AlphaDraft earlier this year) received a letter from Madigan’s office stating that the two companies are expected to amend their terms of service to include Illinois as a prohibited state.
+Both DraftKings vs FanDuel (which acquired esports betting site AlphaDraft earlier this year) received a letter from Madigan’s office stating that the two companies are expected to amend their terms of service to include Illinois as a prohibited state.
 As of Thursday evening, FanDuel’s terms of service listed Arizona, Iowa, New York, Louisiana, Nevada, Montana, and Washington as prohibited states.

 DraftKings lists Arizona, Iowa, Louisiana, Montana, Nevada and Washington as prohibited states.
 Illinois was not listed.